Clinometer

 -

-You can wire the back light to a power and ground connection and use
+1. Wire the back light to a switched power (ACC) and ground connection

 -